giotto-ai/time_series_energy_demand/README.md

 * use a generalized autoregression model to make predictions using the 'fit/predict' methods.

 ## Getting started
-You want to dive right in?
+You want to start right away?
 The easiest way to get started is to create a conda environment as follows:
 ```
 conda create python=3.7 --name time -y
 conda activate time
 pip install -r requirements.txt
 ```
-Then the notebook 'TITLE HERE' will walk you through the analysis and the prediction steps.
+Then the notebook 'energy_demand_time_series' will walk you through the analysis and the prediction steps.

 ## Results

 ![alt text](data/figures/predictions.png)
-Figure here [actual values vs. predictions], score,
+Figure here [actual values vs. predictions], score, table